12urenloop/ZUOT/README.md

 - [ ] Add animations to the runners
 - [ ] Allow custom background for the track
 - [ ] Svg view box support different sizes of svg paths
+- [ ] Support broken Ronnies
-- [ ] don't make it look like a 5-year-old designed it
+- [ ] Don't make it look like a 5-year-old designed it

 ### Development
 In order to simulate data: